 Post Nuptial Agreements

-Although less common than Pre-nuptial agreements, these serve the same purpose and are particularly valuable if, for one reason or another, a couples has not entered into any formal agreement before marriage or civil partnership.
+Although less common than Pre-nuptial agreements, these serve the same purpose and are particularly valuable if, for one reason or another, a couple has not entered into any formal agreement before marriage or civil partnership.